csswizardry/csswizardry.github.com/speaking.md

   <iframe class="c-video__media" src="https://www.youtube.com/embed/cXLOIIJ1UaE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen loading="lazy"></iframe>
 </figure>

-As well as public speaking engagements, I am available to deliver talks in-house, directly to you and your colleagues.
-This means we can tailor the content to provide the most focused and valuable talk possible.
-[Contact me](/contact/) to talk about possibilities.
+I also deliver private, in-house talks directly to you and your colleagues.
+We can tailor the content to make the talk as focused and valuable as possible.
+[Contact me](/contact/) to discuss the possibilities.

-Looking for something a little more involved?
-You might want [a workshop](/workshops/).
+Looking for something more involved?
+Consider [a workshop](/workshops/).
 My workshops are renowned.